Tucker tensor factor models: matricization and mode-wise PCA estimation: Introduction

 The remainder of this article is organized as follows.
-Section 2 briefs the Tucker tensor factor model of our interest and elucidates the philosophy side of methodology from perspectives of tensor subspace learning and optimization of tensor decomposition.
-Section 3 proposes two sets of tensor PCA-based estimation procedures, moPCA and IPmoPCA.
+Section 2 develops a set of tensor PCA that involves the projection technique, called PmoPCA, and elucidates the rationale of matricization and mode-wise thought from the perspective of tensor subspace learning and optimization of tensor decomposition.
+Section 3 develops the other set of tensor PCA techniques that involve both iteration and projection for the purpose of better signal-to-noise ratio and convergence rate.
 Section 4 establishes asymptotic properties of the proposed estimators including convergence rates and asymptotic distributions.
-Section 5 evaluates the finite sample performance of estimation and reconstruction.
-Section 6 analyzes a moving MNIST video data set and an international import-export transport network data set.
-Section 7 concludes the paper with a short discussion of future studies.
-All the technique proofs, and part of numerical studies results are left in the Supplementary.
+Section 5 evaluates the finite sample performance of {the proposed estimations}.
+Section 6 analyzes a moving MNIST video {dataset} and an international import-export transport network dataset, which contains temporally uncorrelated and correlated tensor observations, respectively. {Section 7 concludes the paper with a short summary}.
+All the technique proofs are left in the \textit{Supplementary}.